dave-meyer/JSTooltipsFallback/README.md

 # JSTooltipsFallback
-Use JavaScript Tooltips with a fallback solution for browsers with disabled JavaScripts
+Use JavaScript Tooltips with a fallback solution for browsers with disabled JavaScripts.
+Based on the upcoming Medium article.